Jose Mourinho next job: Portuguese wants Real Madrid return after turning down series of managerial roles | Goal.com

 PSG and Bayern, meanwhile, opted to stick with Thomas Tuchel and Niko Kovac respectively despite up-and-down seasons while Juventus opted for former Chelsea boss Maurizio Sarri following the departure of Massimiliano Allegri.

-Now, Mourinho is interested in the Real Madrid job should the club opt to make a move to remove Zidane as criticism has mounted.
+Now, Mourinho is interested in the Real Madrid job should the club opt to remove Zidane as criticism has mounted.

 Real Madrid have endured some difficult moments this season, namely a 3-0 battering at the hands of PSG in their Champions League group stage opener.